krjadhav/pytorch-mini/README.md

 ## Neural Network API
 (WIP) The scalar version is available in [nn_scalar.py](minitorch/deprecated/nn_scalar.py).
 I'm hoping to implement the `nn` and `nn.optim` modules such as: `nn.Sequential`, `nn.Linear`, `nn.ReLU`, `nn.CrossEntropyLoss` and `nn.SGD` here.

+### Initialization
+Unlike micrograd, you can't rely on random initialization to initialize weights.
+But why randomly initialize weights to begin with?
+Why not initialize them to 0?
+Or 1 (or some constant)?
+It's because all neurons will have identical outputs and the same gradient update so it never learns anything.

+The range of initialization is also important.
+If the range is too small, updates are tiny and training becomes slow ([vanishing gradient](#vanishing-gradient)).
+If the range is too large, updates are large and doesn't learn anything ([exploding gradient](#exploding-gradient)).

+Many researchers have come up with some heuristics by experimentation to initialize weights.
+The intuition is to depend on the architecture of the network to adjust the range of initialization.
+The most popular ones are the [Xavier initialization](https://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf) and the [He initialization](https://arxiv.org/pdf/1502.01852).
+I'm going with the **He initialization** for now because it seems to be simple and works well for the ReLU MLP used in the MNIST example.

 ## Dataloaders
 (WIP) Dataloaders are used to load data in the models and provide features like shuffling, batch size, etc. I'm hoping to implement the `utils.data.TensorDataset` and `utils.data.DataLoader` modules here.